herraviddi/dtu_pdi_reactCoord/README.md

 9.feb - For fun the app prototype was implemented has a pure hack in iOS spritkit( first attempt in using spritekit, bare with me)

+[DISCLAIMER]
+This is my first try in creating/hacking together a spritekit "game",  there is a high probability that there are areas in the implementation that are not optimal, bare in mind that this project is meant as a quick implementation of a cognitive assessment app.